 Class Project: Collaboration with Tecnológico de Monterrey

-Now that our feet are wet with the class blog, DA students had the opportunity to collaborate with students attending Tecnológico de Monterrey (TEC), one of the most recognized universities in Mexico and Latin America that was coincidentally the first Latin American university to connect to the Internet.
+Now that our feet are wet with the class [link no longer active], DA students had the opportunity to collaborate with students attending Tecnológico de Monterrey (TEC), one of the most recognized universities in Mexico and Latin America that was coincidentally the first Latin American university to connect to the Internet.
 Led by myself and Dra.
 Gabriela De la Paz Meléndez in her course North American Regional Scenarios, students were tasked with writing a blog post and creating videos in response to articles about Edward Snowden, Wikileaks, and American diplomacy.
 (The UR students were also asked to get up to speed on Steven Levy’s recent piece in WIRED on “How the NSA Almost Killed the Internet.”)
 The various perspectives are intriguing and shine a light on how national interests shape the complex debates on internet security.
 Here are some excerpts from the dialogue:

 “As the article about Leaky Geopolitics says, the bad guy is not only the US Foreign Policy, but also the whistleblowers are risking the security not only of nations, but also of people, when exposing secret documents.
 But, if the costs are to completely ignore and even damage the principles of self-determination of people, privacy and freedom of speech, then well I admire all the whistleblowers everywhere in the world.
 Transparency in the actions of governments is a fundamental concept in 2014, and we cannot change it in the name of the democracy.”

-–Alessandro Giorgi, TEC, “Freedom of speech vs National security”
+–Alessandro Giorgi, TEC, “Freedom of speech vs National security” [link no longer active]

 “This is how information should be provided to the people, by our own government not by individual actors motivated by private agendas.
 While it is important to have oversight on our government and to hold them responsible for their actions, we do not believe that hacking and leaking is the most efficient and legitimate way to go about this.
 Hacking and leaking does not provide for any formal structure to prevent issues exposed by hackers from happening again.
 It simply gives instant gratification to those who feel that an injustice has occurred.
 This is not the way to build a safe and product society.”